Cafe Society **1/2

 One Liner Review:

 Cafe Society is about the kid going out to Hollywood to work for his uncle, and then coming back to New York to work for his brother.
 The movie is literally told in two halves, with each half taking place on a different coast of the country.
 Luckily, it doesn’t quite have two stories, and instead carries the story of a romance formed in the first half, over into the second half.
 Only it’s not the same.
 In the first half of the movie, that romance took center stage and was complete with secrets and complications.
-In the second half of the film it is an afterthought to everything else happening, and that’s a shame, because it leads to the movie kind of falling apart.
+In the second half of the film it is an afterthought to everything else happening, and that’s a shame, because it leads to the movie pretty much falling apart.

 At the start of the film, Bobby goes out to California to work for his Uncle, Phil.
 (Steve Carell.)
 Phil is a big time Hollywood agent who has no time for Bobby, and lets the kid wait a week, before actually sitting down for a face to face with him.
 Once he does, however, Phil takes an immediate liking to the kid and asks his secretary, Vonnie (Kristin Stewart,) to show his nephew around town.
 Bobby falls pretty hard for Vonnie, only she has a boyfriend and rebuffs his advances.